-A Mexican-style easy bruschetta with roasted poblano peppers, jalapeño and cilantro, plus queso fresco for topping!
+An easy Mexican bruschetta with roasted poblano peppers, jalapeño and cilantro, plus queso fresco for topping!
+Great for a delicious appetizer!

 Friendly tip of the day: Don’t ever ask when Cinco de Mayo is.